claudiobartolini/functions/README.md

     }
     ```

-3. Your Lambda function is sucessfully calling the Box API!
+3. Your Box function is sucessfully calling the Box API!

 #### About the sample code
-* This first section initializes the Lambda function (only run once):
+* This first section initializes the Box function (only run once):
     * First, it creates a `BoxSDK` object, initializing it with your application secrets from the `BOX_CONFIG` environment variable
     * Then, it creates a `BoxClient` object that obtains an access token for the Service Account in your Box enterprise
 *  The Lambda's `handler` function will be called each time the Lambda function is invoked: